jamescherti/jamescherti/README.md

 - **[vim-pathaction](https://github.com/jamescherti/vim-pathaction)**: An Vim plugin that allows executing the pathaction command-line tool directly from Vim.

 - **[ultisnips-mode.el](https://github.com/jamescherti/ultisnips-mode.el)**: An Emacs major mode for editing Ultisnips snippet files.
 This mode provides syntax highlighting to facilitate editing Ultisnips snippets.

-- **[kirigami.el](https://github.com/jamescherti/kirigami.el)**: A unified interface for text folding across a diverse set of major and minor modes in Emacs.

 - **[git-smartmv](https://github.com/jamescherti/git-smartmv)**: A command-line tool that intelligently moves files and directories by automatically choosing between 'git mv' and 'mv' depending on the source and destination paths.